raspberrypilearning/get-started-pico-w/en/step_2.md

 title: Firmware is installed but I still cannot connect to my Pico
 ---

 You may be using the wrong kind of micro USB cable.
-Your current micro USB cable may be damaged, or designed to only carry power to devices and cannot transfer data.
+Your current micro USB cable may be damaged, or designed to only carry power to devices and not transfer data.
 Try swapping your cable for another if nothing else has worked.

 If your Pico still won't connect after trying all these things, it may **itself** be damaged and unable to connect.